BonzaiThePenguin/WikiSort/Chapter 3. In-Place.md

     [0 1 2 3 4][0 0 1 3 3 4 5 6 6 6 6 6 7 7 8 9 ... ]
         ^

 Redistributing the buffers back into [A+B] after merging is the same process, but in reverse.

 * * *

 **What if we couldn't find enough unique values in A *or* B?**

-If neither A nor B contain enough unique values to fill up the two required blocks, then obviously we can't do any of the above.
+If neither A nor B contain enough unique values to fill up the two required blocks, then find as many unique values as possible and only use one internal buffer of that size.
+We'll need to make the A and B blocks larger (meaning there will be fewer blocks overall) so the buffer can still be used to tag the A blocks.
+The new size for the blocks should be:

+    block_size = A.length/(number of unique values we found) + 1

+Since we won't have a second buffer available for merging the A and B blocks, we'll need to use a different in-place merge algorithm.
 Fortunately, merging arrays with similar values is the *easy* part!
 We can just binary search into B and rotate A into place, like so:

     while (A.length > 0 and B.length > 0)
         find the first place in B where the first item in A needs to be inserted: